```

 3. The Identity Conversation.
 This is the conversation we each have with ourselves about what this situation means to us.
 We conduct an internal debate over whether this means we are competent or incompetent, a good person or bad, worthy of love or unlovable.
 What impact might it have on our self-image and self-esteem, our future and our well-being?
 Our answers to these questions determine in large part whether we feel “balanced” during the conversation, or whether we feel off-center and anxious.

-3 fronts — Truth, Intentions, Blame
+3 Fronts — Truth, Intentions, Blame

 1. The Truth Assumption.
 As we argue vociferously for our view, we often fail to question one crucial assumption upon which our whole stance in the conversation is built: I am right, you are wrong.
 This simple assumption causes endless grief.
 There’s only one hitch: I am not right.
 They are not about what is true, they are about what is important.
 (Paras note: Something I say about relationships.
 Either one person wins/is right or the relationship wins/is right)